 Blepharitis refers to inflammation or infection of the eyelid, which is the fold of skin that covers the eyeball.
 Conjunctivitis refers to inflammation or infection of the conjunctiva, the loose connective tissue that covers the surface of the eyeball.
 Keratitis is inflammation or infection of the cornea, the transparent part of the eye that covers the front portion of the eye.

 - Eyelid abnormalities – Which are present at birth.
 Surgical correction of the abnormality may be necessary.

 - Viral infection such as the feline herpes virus, calicivirus, both of which cause upper respiratory infection including a runny nose and eyes, sneezing etc. The eyes can become inflamed and swollen.
 Treatment of these viruses is mostly supportive.

 - Bacterial infection usually occurs secondary to the viral infections listed above, the most common bacteria responsible Streptococci and Staphylococci.
 Antibacterial eye drops or oral tablets will be used to treat bacterial conjunctivitis.

 - Entropion is a disorder where the eyelid folds inwards, causing the eyelashes to rub against the eye, leading to inflammation.
 It may be primary (seen in short-nosed breeds such as Persians and Exotics), or secondary (due to itching and rubbing the eyes).
 Surgery is the treatment of choice for primary entropion.
 Find and treat the underlying cause of secondary entropion.

-- Allergies – Environmental factors such as pollens, smoke, fumes, dust being common allergens.
+- Allergies – Environmental factors such as pollens, smoke, fumes, dust are common allergens.
 The best way to treat allergies is to remove the allergen where possible.
 This will necessitate skin prick testing to determine the allergen.

 Other symptoms associated with eye swelling can depend on the underlying cause but may include a red, meaty appearance to the eye, eye discharge which may be thick or watery, runny nose, fever, sneezing and pain.
 Allergies typically cause watery eyes and possibly itching.